 How many climbers are on this expedition?

-Our maximum for this climb is 6 climbers plus 2 guides and 9 climbers plus 3 guides for our early season departures.
+Our maximum for this climb is 6 climbers plus 2 guides and 9 climbers plus 3 guides for our early season and late season departures.

 Will I be sharing a tent or lodging with other climbers?